CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-clstr-cld.md

     passwd: password updated successfully
     ```

-3. The default hostname for the NetQ On-premises Appliance is *netq-appliance*.
+3. The default hostname for the NetQ Cloud Appliance is *netq-appliance*.
 Change the hostname to fit your naming conventions using the following command:

     ```
     cumulus@hostname:~$ sudo hostnamectl set-hostname NEW_HOSTNAME